 Photo thanks to Kate Reid

-Essential Gear For Camping in NSW
+Essential Gear For Free Camping in NSW

 Leave No Trace

-It’s always best to assume that every campground you visit doesn’t have rubbish bins and collection – because nine times out of ten, they don’t!
-Come prepared to take out everything you bring in to make sure you leave no trace.
-Don’t forget the rubbish bags!
+It’s always best to assume that every campground you visit doesn’t have basic facilities like rubbish bins and collection – because nine times out of ten, they don’t!

 FAQs Free Camping NSW

-Do I need to book in advance?
+Do you need to book campgrounds in NSW national parks in advance?

 All campgrounds specifically in NSW National Parks now require a booking, which charges a $6 booking fee, so take this into account when exploring the ‘free’ camping NSW has to offer.